A BRIEF HISTORY OF ENGLISH GOVERNMENT

 In 1258 he turned to his barons for help.
 They were infuriated by his scheming and refused to do anything unless Henry agreed to a new charter known as the provisions of Oxford.

 At first Henry reluctantly agreed but in 1260 he renounced the provisions.
-Civil war resulted and in 1264 rebels led by Simon de Monfort defeated and captured the king at the battle of Lewes.
+Civil war resulted and in 1264 rebels led by Simon de Montfort defeated and captured the king at the battle of Lewes.
 They also captured his eldest son Edward.
-Simon de Monfort called a parliament made up of representatives from each county and each borough.
+Simon de Montfort called a parliament made up of representatives from each county and each borough.
 It was the first English parliament.